Empty hotels create $17 billion budget hole for local governments

 Empty hotel rooms are leaving gaping holes in state and local budgets.

-A sharp decline in travel during the covid-19 pandemic will cost governments roughly $17 billion in revenue from taxes on hotel occupancy, corporate profits and other levies in 2020, according to a study by Oxford Economics.
+A sharp decline in travel during the COVID-19 pandemic will cost governments roughly $17 billion in revenue from taxes on hotel occupancy, corporate profits and other levies in 2020, according to a study by Oxford Economics.

 The impact has been especially large in California, Florida, New York and Nevada, which are each facing shortfalls of more than $1 billion.
 Those figures don’t include taxes generated by tourist spending outside hotels, another source of local funding.